 Science courses must be for science majors and include an on-campus or hybrid laboratory component (at least 50% of the lab on campus).
 It is required that all prerequisite science courses have been taken within the last 10 years.
 Introductory courses are not accepted as meeting our science pre-requisite course criteria.

 An alternative option for those who are facing difficulty in registration of on campus or hybrid laboratory components are to register for the lecture component of the course online, and complete the laboratory component of the course at a later date.
 Please note, both courses must carry an institutional registration (i.e. two separate registered courses - lecture and lab, ex.
 ANAT1 - Anatomy Lecture, ANAT1A - Anatomy Laboratory) and the syllabus may be requested to ensure that the laboratory component occurred in the on-campus and/or hybrid setting.
 Additionally, the applicant must have received a passing grade in both components of the course to be considered.

-(3) We will not be accepting prerequisite courses which were changed to Pass/Fail (P/F) due to closure of their academic institution during the COVID-19 pandemic.
+(2) We will not be accepting prerequisite courses which were changed to Pass/Fail (P/F) due to closure of an academic institution during the COVID-19 pandemic.
 All pre-requisite courses must contain a letter grade to be accepted for our admissions process.
 Please note that a passing grade is considered a C or better, and C- grades or below are not accepted for prerequisite courses.
 Our requirement is as follows: "Pass/fail or credit/no-credit grades are not accepted for prerequisite courses.
 Grades of “pass” or “credit” for non-prerequisite courses will not be included in GPA calculations.”